 Car Seats and Strollers for Grandparents

-Much has changed since your babies were little.
+Much has changed since your babies were little, depending on your age.

 Big picture: children typically ride in some type of car seat until the age of 9 or so.
 There are three or four types of car seats: infant seat, a convertible seat, a combination seat (also called “harness to booster”) and a booster.
 Each is suited to a particular age/size range.
 There are also “all-in one” seats that attempt to cover all of these phases (some do it well, and some do not).